-What do we mean by ‘The Land on Which We Stand’ and why should it be a consideration in a spiritual sense?
+What do we mean by ‘The Land on Which We Stand’?
+Why should we take the land into consideration?

 Geology (the solid Earth, the rocks of which it is composed, and the processes by which they change over time) affects and infects the people who live upon it.